Blog > Documentation >Handwritten Behavioral Health Notes Cost You Time

 In addition, digital tools like EHRs increase interoperability and patient access to their medical records.
 Both of these elements are critical to improving health outcomes and patient engagement.
 Today, patients expect personalized health care, and they want easy digital access to their medical records, including their mental health notes.

-• Time-consuming: Writing behavioral health notes should take up to 10% of your time, and the other 90% should be spent on patient care.
+• Time-consuming: Writing therapy notes should take up to 10% of your time, and the other 90% should be spent on patient care.
 If you're handwriting progress notes before entering them into your EHR, you're adding an extra step to your workflow.
 If you only keep handwritten notes in your practice, you don't get to access an EHR's note-taking templates, which can help you complete documentation tasks in less than five minutes.

 • Worrisome to clients: Handwriting is a slower process than typing or clicking on pre-formatted data.
 If you prefer to take handwritten progress or psychotherapy notes during sessions, you'll spend a greater portion of your time writing, and this could make clients feel as if you aren't giving them your full attention.
 As a therapy best practice, you should minimize note-taking during sessions as much as possible.

-• Repetitive: Writing progress notes for regular clients can feel like a tedious process when certain elements are unlikely to change from one session to the next.
+• Repetitive: Writing therapy progress notes for regular clients can feel like a tedious process when certain elements are unlikely to change from one session to the next.
 For example, handwriting details about a client's diagnosis, symptoms, or appearance can get repetitive.
 Using an EHR system allows you to click on data and quickly add details to progress notes.

 • Inaccurate: Since handwriting is a slower process than typing, it may be challenging to keep up with specific details a client shares.
 For example, if a client speaks rapidly about symptoms and important dates, you need to write fast.
 Writing too quickly could lead to errors, missing information, or sloppy handwriting — which can be hard to interpret later on.

-• Lack of security: Handwritten notes can easily get lost or misplaced, which puts patients' privacy at risk.
+• Lack of security: Handwritten therapy notes can easily get lost or misplaced, which puts patients' privacy at risk.
 As a behavioral health professional, you are obligated to protect your clients' privacy, whether you handwrite notes or store them electronically.
 With handwritten notes, this may mean keeping them in a locked file cabinet, but even that may not be enough to protect files from theft, fires, or other disasters.

 • Difficult to correct: If you're typing a note and notice you misspelled a client's name or entered the wrong date of birth, you simply need to hit the backspace key and start over.
 If you handwrite therapy notes, mistakes are harder to change unless you use a pencil, which presents another problem — pencil marks are too easy to erase.
-It's better to type notes from the start to avoid creating documents that contain scribbles or crossed-out information.
+It's better to type electronic therapy notes from the start to avoid creating documents that contain scribbles or crossed-out information.

 • Harder to organize: Handwritten notes need to be stored in an organized manner so you can easily access them when you need to.
 This level of the organization takes time and continual maintenance.
-Digital notes are stored conveniently in one place and are much easier to access and keep organized.
+Electronic therapy notes are stored conveniently in one place and are much easier to access and keep organized.

 • Impedes continuity of care: If you plan to go on vacation or refer your client to a different counselor for other reasons, you probably don't want to hand the new therapist handwritten notes.
 Handwritten notes are more difficult to read than typed documents, and you may worry about them getting lost as they travel from one place to the next.

-• Reduces staff efficiency: Sincehandwritten documents are typically harder to read, your staff members may have to spend extra time in the workday deciphering progress notes or other information.
+• Reduces staff efficiency: Since handwritten documents are typically harder to read, your staff members may have to spend extra time in the workday deciphering progress notes or other information.
 They'll also have to locate the notes in a client's paper file, which can be a time-consuming task if notes aren't kept organized.

-How Handwritten Notes Present Confidentiality Issues
+How Handwritten Therapy Notes Present Confidentiality Issues

-Just like electronic formats, handwritten notes must meet the standards set by the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule.
+Just like electronic therapy notes, handwritten notes must meet the standards set by the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule.
 If a covered health care provider fails to comply with the Privacy Rule, they may be subject to a fine, or in some cases, imprisonment.
 Even if your practice isn't considered a covered entity under HIPAA, behavioral health professionals have an ethical obligation to protect client confidentiality.

 Handwritten notes make it more challenging to maintain client confidentiality for several reasons.
 Unlike electronic documents, which can only be accessed by authorized users, anyone can pick up and read a handwritten note.
 It's also easy for handwritten notes to leave an office and get into the wrong hands.